Dependency Injection

 {

-// It can do something on its own.
+// The service does something on its own.

 public void DoServiceJob() { }